-The above observations are confirmed by quantitative evidence based on ten OE text samples from The York-Toronto-Helsinki Parsed Corpus of Old English Prose (henceforth YCOE; Taylor et al. 2003).
+The above observations are confirmed by quantitative evidence based on ten OE text samples from YCOE.
 In contexts other than GV2, subject-verb inversion occurs in only six out of 391 (1.5%) of the clauses examined with an initial non-subject and a pronominal subject (Haeberli 2002a).
-Four of the six cases of inversion are from the same text (Orosius), and seven out of the ten text samples show no inversion at all.
+Four of the six cases of inversion are from the same text (Orosius), and seven out of the text samples show no inversion at all.
 Thus, non-inversion as in (2a) is nearly compulsory with pronominal subjects in OE.
-In the same kind of context, non-pronominal subjects invert with the finite verb in 75.3% (1437/1909) of the cases found in another sample taken from the YCOE.
-Non-V2 orders of the type shown in (2d) therefore occur with a non-negligible frequency of about 25%.
-Finally, it should be pointed out that the above quantitative observations also hold to a large extent for EME (cf. Kroch & Taylor 1997).